SBhat35/CS278-asgn5/README.md

   2. Can you give a rough breakdown of the distribution of on campus eateries where you eat?
   3. What are the primary reasons you choose to eat at these eateries?
   4. How well do you know the meal periods off the top of your head?
 Would your eating habits change if they were more accessible?
-  5. What is the biggest obstacle you face when choosing where to eat?
+  5. Would you utilize a service that allows you to hear from others who have eaten at a certain location?
   6. How important are restaurant hours in choosing where you eat/do they restrict your eating schedule?
   7. Do you check the menus before choosing a restaurant?
   8. How important is it for you to try new meals on campus?
   9. Would it be helpful to get reminders of closing times for certain on campus eateries?
-  10. Any other comments or suggestions regarding the accessibility of restaurant menus and hours?
-Are there other problems you face    regarding meals?
+  10. Would a text messaging application to solve some of these problems be of use?

 # Answers: